kishalxd/jcrpharma/DATABASE_SETUP.md

 - `active` - Job is live and accepting applications
 - `archived` - Job is no longer accepting applications but kept for reference
 - `draft` - Job is being prepared and not yet published

+### Newsletter Subscriptions
+- `active` - Subscriber is active and receiving newsletters
+- `unsubscribed` - Subscriber has opted out of newsletters

 ### Work Modes (Jobs)
 - `Remote` - Fully remote work